CAFxX/mlns/README.md

 ## Generator

-To generate the N-sorter for a specifc value of `N`, run: `ruby mlnsgen/mlnsgen.rb <N>` (e.g. `ruby mlnsgen/mlnsgen.rb 4`).
+To generate the N-sorter for a specifc value of `N`, run: `ruby mlnsgen/mlnsgen.rb <N>` (e.g. `ruby mlnsgen/mlnsgen.rb 4`) or `ruby mlnsgen/mlnsgenfast.rb <N>`.

+### mlnsgen

-The current algorithm is pretty dumb (it performs an exhaustive search, i.e. uses superlinear time), so it is too slow for values of N much higher than 8 (and furthermore the resulting Verilog code that implements such wide N-sorters becomes impractically large for synthesis tools to handle efficiently).
+The current algorithm performs an exhaustive search (i.e. uses superlinear time), so it is too slow for values of N much higher than 8 (and furthermore the resulting Verilog code that implements such wide N-sorters becomes impractically large for synthesis tools to handle efficiently).

+### mlnsgenfast

+This generator directly synthesizes the cases.
+It can be used to generate larger sorters (but keep in mind that sorters larger than 10 are going to result in gigabytes of Verilog code).

 ## Generated sorters